Increasing Page Views

 Minor coding of HTML/CSS

 Most visitors to the site would land on a Healthline article from Google, read it, and then leave.
 Being on the engagement team, one of my goals was to increase time spent on the site by getting the user to read more recommended articles.
-The content team wanted users to discover and read many other related articles that would be of benefit to their health knowledge.
+The content team desired that readers would discover other valuable health-related articles they had written.

-Below is an example of one variation, though many more variations were done.
-I can present more details in-person.
+Below is an example of one variation, though many more variations were done (can be present in-person if interested).
+Apologies in advance for the low-res screenshots. =/

 Hypothesis #1: At the end of an article, rather than presenting multiple choices for other articles to read, present a single option with high prominence.